nzpc/nzpc.github.io/content/register/index.md

 ---

 * Team registration will again be done through DOMjudge on contest day.
-* You will be able to reserve places for your teams here from mid-August.
+* You will be able to reserve places for your teams through this website from mid-August.

 ## Contest Documentation